-Parylene Coating Services (UK & Europe)
+Parylene Coating Services

 Parylene coating services support prototype, qualification and production work where thin, conformal vapour-deposited protection is required.

-Choose the Right Parylene Service Route
+Choose the Right Parylene Coating Service Route

-๐ ๏ธ Subcontract Parylene coating
+Subcontract Parylene Coating

 Use SCH when you need prototype, qualification or production Parylene coating without investing in your own deposition line.